ChannelsΒΆ

-For example, if you deploy an AI Agent on Webchat v3, WhatsApp, and Voice Gateway, you might have one flow with three channels — Webchat, WhatsApp, and Voice Gateway — and their corresponding Endpoints.
-This setup ensures that AI Agent messages are delivered in the format supported by each channel.
+You can use multiple channels simultaneously and customize the AI Agent's messages for different voice and chant platforms.
+For example, if you deploy an AI Agent on Webchat v3, WhatsApp, and Voice Gateway, you can have 1 Flow with 3 corresponding channels and their corresponding Endpoints.
+This setup ensures that AI Agents deliver messages in the format supported by each channel.

 Alexa